 September is National Preparedness Month

-Residents should plan for emergencies at home, work, in the community
+Emergency Management officials encourage residents to plan for emergencies at home and work, in the community

-Find information on these and more at www.ready.gov.
+Find information on these weekly themes and more at Ready.gov/kids.

-Take individual steps to prepare for a disaster today like downloading the FEMA app.
+Residents can prepare for a disaster today by downloading the FEMA app.

 More information about emergency preparedness is available from the Minneapolis Office of Emergency Management.